ghmccallum/ghmccallum.github.io/about.markdown

 permalink: /about/
 ---

 Welcome!
-I am building this website, and as such there is not much to see.
+I am building this website, and as such there is not much to see yet.
 In the future it will be a public space for my work and interests.

 Sites of note: